webclinic017/superft/docs/exchanges.md

 ## Kucoin

-Kucoin requries a passphrase for each api key, you will therefore need to add this key into the configuration so your exchange section looks as follows:
+Kucoin requires a passphrase for each api key, you will therefore need to add this key into the configuration so your exchange section looks as follows:

 ```json
 "exchange": {